MarcinMM/Dungeon-Dweller/README.markdown

 * Creatures now clip through each other, I think due to the motion Tween.
 * Def numbers fluctuate with same gear.
 Also, just plain fluctuating.
 Or not even working right now. (is this still true?)
 * Combat/action log.
 Status.update() alone just won't cut it.
 Needs a toggle key so you can see more of it.
 * Slowdown on pathing.
+Is this still true?
+* Creatures still spawn on each other or player.
+* Creatures don't drop items.

-# UPDATES 10/25
+# UPDATES 10/26
 * Added stat variation to creatures.
 * Moved healrate to XML from being hardcoded.
 That means some creatures will heal faster than others. :D
 * Added a grand foozier poombah macguffin to level 10.
 Realized I have no way of limiting him from spawning multiple times.
 Added "unique" to TODO.
 * Stubbed a partially complete "summon NPC" special ability, as well as special ability firing function on NPCs.
+* Fixed NPC generation failure resulting from refactoring how creatureXML gets loaded onto creature.
+*

 # UPDATES 10/25
 * Cleaned up NPC generation; passing around creature name and re-reading XML for no apparent reason.